mvsde/mailbox/README.md

 ### Attachments

-Files in the folder `src/attachments` can be referenced in a test setup.
+Files in the folder `src/attachments` can be referenced in a data specification.
 Nodemailer attaches these to the mail and provides a `cid` so images can be loaded from the attachments.
 The contents of the attachment folder will be copied as-is to the output during build time.

-### Tests
+### Data

-The `tests` folder has to contain at least a `default.json` file which serves as the base test setup.
-You can create more JSON test files, but they always need a `default.json` to extend.
+The `data` folder has to contain at least a `default.json` file which serves as the base data specification.
+You can create more JSON data files, but they always need a `default.json` to extend.

-The test file content is passed to Nunjucks as a context.
+The data file content is passed to Nunjucks as a context.
 This allows the use of [Nunjucks templating features](https://mozilla.github.io/nunjucks/templating.html) to enhance the development and testing phase.

-The special `attachments`-key in a test file will be transformed to allow static file linking during development and `cid`-attachment linking in test emails.
+The special `attachments`-key in a data file will be transformed to allow static file linking during development and `cid`-attachment linking in test emails.

 ```json
 {